-The Queen sends congratulatory messages to those celebrating their 100th and 105th birthday and every year thereafter, and those celebrating their 60th, 65th and 70th wedding anniversaries and every year thereafter.
+The King sends congratulatory messages to those celebrating their 100th and 105th birthday and every year thereafter, and those celebrating their 60th, 65th and 70th wedding anniversaries and every year thereafter.
 You can find the forms and further guidance on the Royal Family website.

 What is a High Sheriff and how long do they serve?

-The High Sheriff is appointed by the Queen at the March meeting of the Privy Council to hold Office for one year, having been nominated at a ceremony in the Royal Courts of Justice nearly three years previously.
+The High Sheriff is appointed by the King at the March meeting of the Privy Council to hold Office for one year, having been nominated at a ceremony in the Royal Courts of Justice nearly three years previously.

-The High Sheriff is the Queen’s legal representative in the county and plays an active role supporting the justice system and Sussex courts, the police and emergency services as well as organisations in the voluntary sector that support crime reduction and safer communities.
+The High Sheriff is the King’s legal representative in the county and plays an active role supporting the justice system and Sussex courts, the police and emergency services as well as organisations in the voluntary sector that support crime reduction and safer communities.
 The High Sheriff is not paid.